Compulsory Fortification of Flour with Folic Acid campaign

 One step closer to reducing spina bifida affected pregnancies in Scotland.

 There is very clear evidence that folic acid can help to reduce the number of pregnancies affected by neural tube defects, of which spina bifida is the most common.
-Evidence suggests that women are still not taking folic acid supplements prior to conception and in November 2017 statistics from the NDNS RP show that 81% of women, of childbearing age, in Scotland had a folate concentration level lower that the threshold for the avoidance of NTD's.
+Evidence suggests that women are still not taking folic acid supplements or have a diet sufficient to raise the blood folate levels required to support a possible reduction in a pregnancy affected by a neural tube defect (NTD).
+The latest UK statistics reveal that 91% of women, of childbearing age, have a folate concentration level lower that the threshold for the avoidance of NTD's.

-By fortifying flour at source with folic acid, it will help ensure that all woman of child bearing age, who are sexually active, are getting an increased level of folate into their systems.
+By fortifying flour at source with folic acid, it will be reintroducing vitamins lost during the milling process and will help to ensure that all woman of child bearing age, who are sexually active, are getting an increased level of folate into their systems.
 This will ensure that the risk of spina bifida will be reduced in both planned and unplanned pregnancies.

-In August 2017, Food Standards Scotland (FSS) announced that fortifying flour in Scotland alone is not practical or cost effective and that any strategy would have to be implemented UK wide.
+Previously SBH Scotland had asked why Scotland di not take fortification forward on a Scotland only basis but in August 2017, Food Standards Scotland (FSS) announced that fortifying flour in Scotland alone was not practical or cost effective and that any strategy would have to be implemented UK wide.

-On 1st December 2017, the Scottish and Welsh Governments have now written a joint letter to the UK Health Secretary, Jeremy Hunt, urging him to take action and introduce mandatory fortification of flour with folic acid on a UK wide basis.
+On 1st December 2017, the Scottish and Welsh Governments wrote a joint letter to the UK Health Secretary, Jeremy Hunt, urging him to take action and introduce mandatory fortification of flour with folic acid on a UK wide basis.